urbanairship/ios-library/Documentation/Migration/migration-guide-12-13.md

 # Airship SDK 12.x to 13.0

 Airship SDK 13 is a major update that splits the SDK into modules.
-In basic integration scenarios, apps can continue to use a single umbrella framework, but as of SDK 13 it is now possible to create custom integrations by selecting individual submodules.
+In basic integration scenarios, apps can continue to use a single Airship framework, but as of SDK 13 it is now possible to create custom integrations by selecting feature modules.
 Most of the changes in this release reflect the restructuring that makes this possible.

 ## Framework Changes

 ### Renamed SDK frameworks and new submodules

 `AirshipKit.framework` has been replaced with `Airship.framework`.
-This is an umbrella framework that contains all the SDK functionality, with the exception of location which remains an optional add-on.
-The submodule (and location module) frameworks are as follows:
+This framework contains all the SDK features, with the exception of location which remains an explicit opt-in.
+The core SDK and feature module frameworks are as follows:

 * `AirshipCore.framework`
 * `AirshipMessageCenter.framework`